sean-parent/notebook/better-code-class/02-types.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-- There are many examples of unsafe operations with the built in types:
+- There are many examples of unsafe operations with the built-in types:
 <!-- #endregion -->

 ```c++ slideshow={"slide_type": "fragment"}